zorbaTheRainy/autotranslate/README.md

 # AutoTranslate

-AutoTranslate is a small lightweight application that uses the DeepL API to translate PDF documents from one language to another.
+AutoTranslate is a small lightweight application that uses the DeepL API to translate PDF documents from one language to another in a layout preserving way.

 ## Features

+- **NEW in v2.4**: Web interface for file uploads and job monitoring
 - Monitors a directory for newly added PDF files
 - Translates those files via the DeepL API
 - Appends the translation document and original (untranslated) document into a single file